|

 anxiety.

-that mescalin is completely innocuous, that its effects will pass off after
+mescalin is completely innocuous, that its effects will pass off after eight or

-eight or ten hours, leaving no hangover and consequently no craving for a
+ten hours, leaving no hangover and consequently no craving for a renewal of the

-experiment without any disposition to convert an unprecedentedly strange and
+without any disposition to convert an unprecedentedly strange and other than

 diabolical.